maxim-top/im.gitbook/reference/server-api/user.md

-## 3.2  Set how to validate when adding friend
+## 3.2  Set method to validate when adding friend

 > PUT  /user/authmode